quay/enhancements/enhancements/template.md

 - Announce deprecation and support policy of the existing feature
 - Deprecate the feature

+### API Design

+If the enhancement uses API endpoints, use this section to document the proposed API endpoints.
+This need not go in to the details.
+Consider the below high level overview:
+- Proposed path of the endpoints.
+- Permissions required to access the endpoints.
+- The scope of the endpoints (if any).

 ### Upgrade / Downgrade Strategy

 If applicable, how will the component be upgraded and downgraded?
 Make sure this